 - Welding helmet, goggles, or welding respirator with the appropriate lens shade for cutting or welding jobs

 - Eyewear with filter lenses appropriate for the work being performed

 If you are unsure about the appropriate protective eye gear to wear while on your job, speak to your supervisor or company safety officer.

 Digital Eye Injuries

-Not all work eye injuries are accident related.
+Just because you don’t work at a manufacturing or construction job doesn’t mean you don’t have to worry about eye safety at work.
 Prolonged use of digital devices, such as computers, tablets and cell phones, can also be detrimental to your eyes.
 According to a report from The Vision Council, 80 percent of adults spend at least two hours a day on a digital device, and nearly 67 percent use two or more devices at one time.